SE2-GROUP-P12/SPG/Documentation/retrospective.md

         - Have at least stable development branch

 - One thing you are proud of as a Team!!
-    - We did great docs in the design phase
+    - We did useful docs in the design phase
     - Everyone has learnt something new
     - Morale is high as always